sphericalcylinder/MetalCompute/README.md

 # This release
-I went on vacation but I'm back now

-- TextureBuffer
-  - Just a Texture1D that can hold more than 16384
-  - Literally so easy
-  - Wrote the tests but not the docs
-- Buffers support components
-  - Wrote an example but not the tests or docs
-  -
+Good lord I'm out of practice.
+I forgot to run the tests before committing and so there were a bunch of problems.
+It should be all fixed now but these days you never know.

-The next release might be more docs and tests or The Conversion Update (that's what i'm calling it), it's a 50/50 chance.
-It also might be both because this was a relatively small update for the time that I took off.
+The next release (unless it's another stupid bugfix) might be more docs and tests or The Conversion Update (that's what i'm calling it), it's a 50/50 chance.
+It also might be both.

 # Overview